iterative/dvc.org/content/docs/command-reference/add.md

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created and an entry is added to `.dvc/state`, while nothing is added to the cache.
   (`dvc status` will report that the file is `not in cache`.)
-Use `dvc commit` when ready to commit the results to cache.
+Use `dvc commit` when ready to commit outputs with DVC.
 This is analogous to using `git add` before `git commit`.

 - `-f <filename>`, `--file <filename>` - specify name of the DVC-file it generates.
 This option works only if there is a single target.
 By default the